Skip to main content

 The Principle of Zero-Cost Erosion

 In manual development, the cognitive effort (friction) required to write complex, tangled code serves as a natural feedback signal that suggests refactoring is necessary.
 AI reduces the marginal cost of code generation to near-zero, effectively removing this pain signal.
 When the cost of "patching" (adding complexity) drops below the cost of "refactoring" (reducing complexity), the system inevitably trends toward entropy unless friction is artificially reintroduced via governance.
+This erosion is amplified by The Principle of Pattern Inertia.

 Failure Scenario: A developer needs to handle a new edge case.
 Manually, writing the necessary boilerplate would take 30 minutes, prompting them to refactor the architecture.
 With AI, generating a "good enough" patch takes 10 seconds.
 The developer applies the patch.
 Repeated 50 times, this leads to a system that is functional but unmaintainable, created without the developer ever feeling the "pain" of the debt they accrued.